 Southern Style Cornbread Ingredients

 You need both dry and wet ingredients to make this delicious cornbread.
-I also used a 10” skillet like I was taught to do.
+I also used a 10 inch cast iron skillet like I was taught to do.

 If you have a seasoned skillet that’s been passed down through a generation or two, that’s the best one to use.
 However, you can purchase an iron skillet and season it yourself.

-You also need wet ingredients, including buttermilk, eggs, cooking oil, and butter.
+You also need wet ingredients, including the following:

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.